bymith/bymith/README.md

 ### Hello!

-I am a full stack dev that primarily uses JavaScript, TypeScript, C#, and very rarely C/C++
+I am a full stack dev that primarily uses JavaScript, TypeScript, and sometimes C#

 <!---
 bymith/bymith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.